xinzhan/core-services.en/help/id-service/id-service-api/id-service-api-configurations/id-service-api-configurations-cookielifetime.md

 ---

-title: cookieLifetime for ID Service
+title: cookielifetime for id service
-description: This variable lets you override the default lifetime interval for the AMCV cookie
+description: this variable lets you override the default lifetime interval for the amcv cookie
-seo-title: cookieLifetime for Adobe Experience Cloud ID Service
+seo-title: cookielifetime for adobe experience cloud id service
-seo-description: This variable lets you override the default lifetime interval for the AMCV cookie
+seo-description: this variable lets you override the default lifetime interval for the amcv cookie
-short-title: cookieLifetime
+short-title: cookielifetime
 doc-type: reference
 audience: admin
 index: true